Chibuikekenneth/Golang-RESTful-Api/README.md

-# Golang-RESTful-Api
+# Golang-RESTful-API
-A simple Golang RESTful  Api, using mock data.
-No database but more of Url Routs in building the structs
+A simple Golang RESTful  API, using mock data.

-To run you need to have go installed in your system
+To run you need to have Go installed in your system

 Run go build

 you can use PostMan, Check for Localhost:12345/people